yanolja/mimir/docs/sources/architecture/store-gateway.md

       # CLI flag: -blocks-storage.bucket-store.index-cache.backend
       [backend: <string> | default = "inmemory"]

-      # The memcached_config configures the Memcached-based caching backend.
+      # The memcached block configures the Memcached-based caching backend.
-      # The CLI flags prefix for this block config is:
+      # The CLI flags prefix for this block configuration is:
       # blocks-storage.bucket-store.index-cache
-      [memcached: <memcached_config>]
+      [memcached: <memcached>]

       inmemory:
         # Maximum size in bytes of in-memory index cache used to speed up blocks